nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Invalid usages
 * Marking attendance of student who does not take specified tutorial
-    * *Error message: Student STUDENT_NAME does not take TUTORIAL tutorial*
+    * *Error message: Student STUDENT_NAME is not enrolled in TUTORIAL tutorial*
 * Marking attendance of student who already has attendance marked for the corresponding week for the specified tutorial
     * *Error message: Student STUDENT_NAME has attendance marked for the corresponding week of date ATTENDANCE for TUTORIAL tutorial*
 * Format errors, check [here](#12-format-errors)